mcrice123/commonRubyOnRails/README.md

 `bundle install`: for installing dependencies referenced in Gemfile (`bundle update`: for updating dependencies referenced in Gemfile)

-## On new project:
+## Deploying to Heroku:
+# For initial deployment:
-1. Move sqlite3 gem in Gemfile to development.
+1. Move sqlite3 gem in Gemfile to development
 2. Add
 ```ruby
 group :production do